SpongePowered/SpongeDocs/source/users/troubleshooting.rst

 You're probably here because something went wrong with your Sponge server.
 Let's see if we can figure out what it was, and what to do about it.
-If you haven't done so already, we recommend reading :doc:`/bukkit`.
+If you haven't done so already, we recommend reading :doc:`/compat`.

-Java is not installed on your Computer
+Java Is Not Installed On Your Computer
 --------------------------------------

 **Solution**: Download and install the latest version of the  Java Runtime